fsvreddit/bot-swatter/README.md

 This Devvit app looks for accounts that match the characteristics of a very specific spam wave that has been coming and going for a little over a year.
 It is not a generic "anti-bot" app at this stage, but may evolve into one in the future.

+**This app is no longer being updated with new detections.
+Please consider installing [Bot Bouncer](https://developers.reddit.com/apps/bot-bouncer) instead.**

 The specific spam wave consists of users posting top-level LLM-generated comments with a light-hearted tone.
 These accounts never make replies to comments, only posts, and will typically have either no posts in the user's history or occasionally an image post (e.g. in a cute animals sub) or an AskReddit post.

 You can choose to either report the comment for review, or ban the user.
 I strongly recommend that you run the app in "report" mode for a little while until you're happy that it's detecting users correctly, and only then put it into "ban and remove" mode.